 - Deemed or "Sidecar" IRAs: In some cases, you can make contributions to an IRA through your employer by taking advantage of a deemed or "sidecar" IRA provision.
 In this case, your employer deducts your IRA contributions from your after-tax earnings.
 All the rules for this account—that is, for contribution limits, withdrawal rules and so forth—are the same as for any other IRA.
 If you qualify, you may be able to deduct your contribution when you file your tax return.

 You might find a deemed IRA helps you to save.
 After all, contributions are automatic, so you don't have to remember to write a separate check to your IRA custodian and you won't be tempted to spend the money on something else.
 But you might also find that your choices of IRA investments are limited with this option, since they will depend on which financial services company your employer chooses as custodian or trustee of the account.

 In addition, if you're not keeping accurate records of your deemed IRA contributions, you might inadvertently go over the contribution limit, which remains the same no matter how many separate IRA accounts you have.
 That could mean incurring penalties.

 |Traditional IRA||Roth IRA|

 |Eligibility||Must have earned income of at least the amount contributed, except in cases of Spousal IRA.

 No regular contributions allowed in the year you reach 70½ and older.
-The ability to take a deduction phases out if you earn more than $71,000 as a single taxpayer or $118,000 as a couple in 2016.
+The ability to take a deduction phases out if you earn $71,000 or more as a single taxpayer or $118,000 or more as a couple in 2016.